This accessibility statement applies to museumsandgalleries.leeds.gov.uk.

 Issues with PDFs and other documents

 A small number of our older PDF documents don’t meet accessibility standards – for example, they may not be marked up so they’re accessible to a screen reader.
-We are working to replace these documents with HTML/web format versions.
+We are working to replace these documents with HTML/web format versions by April 2021.

 All of our cafe menus have now been converted to HTML/web format and are fully accessible.
 Our volunteer application process has been replaced by an online application system, allowing us to remove a large number of PDF documents and a Word format application form from our website.